 The Road Transport Regulation Act of 2017

 The Road Transport Regulation Act of 2017 is designed to inform vehicle owners and operators of what vehicles are permitted under law to use flashing lights and sirens.
 According to the vehicle registration regulation, certain nominated vehicles may be fitted with strobe lights for vehicles.
-The light used can display a flashing or rotating light.
+The light used can display a flashing or rotating light, such as an led strobe light bar.
 The document goes on to inform what colors may be utilized, the meaning of flashing light colors, and whether siren sounds on these nominated vehicles can be used.
 Under the Road Transport Regulation Act of 2017, American Red Cross vehicles can use red lighting.

 Red Cross Emergency Response Vehicles May Use Red Warning Lights